Acefrrag/HM0360_CrossLink-NX_I2C/README.md

 # HM0360_CrossLink-NX_Voice_Vision_ML_Board

 VHDL code to implement the interface with the built-in camera on the CrossLink-NX Board Voice and Vision Machine Learning Board.
-To the best of my knowledge there is no VHDL code implementing the I2C interface with this sensor.
+To the best of my knowledge there is no VHDL code implementing the (modified) I2C interface with this sensor.

 ## Introduction